 28. What is the HSA Basic?

 The HSA Basic plan is a standalone Health Spending Account with $15000 claim limit.

 The HSA Plus plan is a Health Spending Account with 3 added insurance product (Medical Travel, Emergency Medical, and Catastrophic Drug).

-30. How do I know the HSA Plus or Basic is right for me?
+31. How do I know the HSA Basic, Plus or Deluxe is right for me?

 - You own an incorporated business

 - You run the business by yourself or with a spouse (self employed individuals / contractors qualify!)